-- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Collection > Event Source Servers. - 3 In the Audit Server section, select the On or Off options to start or stop the data collection for the Audit Server. - 4 In the Audit Server section, specify the port on which the Sentinel server listens to messages from the event sources. - For more information about setting the port, see "Port Configuration and Port Forwarding for the Audit Server" on page 88. - 5 Set the appropriate client authentication and server key pairs settings. - For more information about client authentication, see "Client Authentication for the Audit Server" on page 89. - The Audit server and all related Audit Connectors are automatically restarted if any changes are made here. - 6 Select the Sentinel server behavior when the number of events received exceeds the buffer capacity.
+- 1 Log in to the Sentinel Main interface as an administrator. - 2 Click Collection > Event Source Servers. - 3 In the Audit Server section, select the On or Off options to start or stop the data collection for the Audit Server. - 4 In the Audit Server section, specify the port on which the Sentinel server listens to messages from the event sources.

+For more information about setting the port, see "Port Configuration and Port Forwarding for the Audit Server" on page 104.

+5 Set the appropriate client authentication and server key pairs settings.

+For more information about client authentication, see "Client Authentication for the Audit Server" on page 105.

+The Audit server and all related Audit Connectors are automatically restarted if any changes are made here.

+6 Select the Sentinel server behavior when the number of events received exceeds the buffer capacity.